Background Check FAQ

 • You will then receive your police check.

-What ID do I need to prepare to do the police check?
+What Identity documents do I need to prepare for a police check application?

 • ONE Commencement of ID Document